When is World Mental Health Day?

-The theme for the year, as set by the World Federation for Mental Health is Mental Health in an Unequal World, calling for greater access to mental health services for all.
+The theme for the year, as set by the World Federation for Mental Health is ‘Make mental health and wellbeing for all a global priority‘. calling for greater access to mental health services for all.
 The world has become increasingly polarised and access to mental health services remains unequal with between 75%-95% of people with mental health concerns in low and middle income countries unable to access any support.
+In 2021 a WHO survey revealed that only nine out of 95 countries are considering mental health and psychological safety in Policy.
 The workplace can support this theme by considering the impact of programmes that are currently in place to encourage employees to notice changes in both their own mental health and that of colleagues and identify any gaps.

 How Can Your Business Support World Mental Health Day at Work?

 Research shows that talking is good for our mental health.
 The Mental Health Foundation’s ‘Tea & Talk’ events are more important than ever this year, intended to be broad and inclusive, encouraging a conversation about anything.
 You can host your event any time you like.
 You can do it virtually, or meet up in a small group and even incorporate a virtual bake-off.

 The money you raise for the Mental Health Foundation will help them to continue working on the mental health response to the coronavirus pandemic.
 So far, they have produced multiple resources on managing your mental health at this time, which have been accessed by over 1.1 million people worldwide and translated into seven different languages.